 A Master Naturalist is a trained volunteer who continually learns about the natural world and shares that knowledge with others.

 Texas Master Naturalist mission is to develop a corps of well-informed volunteers to provide education, outreach, and service dedicated to the beneficial management of natural resources and natural areas within their communities for the State of Texas.

-Complete our training course on the Hill Country’s natural resources, and our impact on nature.
+Complete our training course on the Texas Hill Country’s natural resources and our impact on nature.
 Our course follows the statewide curriculum with instruction specific to the Texas Hill Country.
-Training is held annually in fall; classes average 35 trainees.
+Training is held annually in fall; classes average 40 trainees.
 The course includes presentations by scientists, naturalists, and other experts from local, state, and federal agencies, organizations, and universities.

-In return for this training, provide and report 40 hours of Volunteer Service and 8 hours of Advanced Training by December 31 of the year following completion of the course.
-Approved volunteer service opportunities exist throughout our ten-county region.
+In return for this training, provide and report forty hours of Volunteer Service and eight hours of Advanced Training by December 31 of the year following completion of the course.
+Approved volunteer service opportunities exist throughout our ten-county service area.
 Our members participate in more than 80 interesting and beneficial projects.
 Advanced training (AT) enables Master Naturalists to gain additional knowledge or particular skills.
 AT activities may include hands-on instruction, field trips, and presentations on such topics as water issues, feral pigs, and land stewardship.

 Complete our course, volunteer forty hours, and attend eight hours of AT to become a certified Texas Master Naturalist and receive the first year dragonfly pin.

 It is your responsibility to maintain your certification by staying active in the chapter.
 Attend meetings, provide volunteer service, participate in advanced training, and keep and submit accurate records of volunteer service hours and advanced training hours.

 Please email our Membership Director.
 Upon acceptance to the training class, trainees are paired with a mentor who will answer questions and guide you through the course.